Hi — I'm Emily! I am currently pursuing my B.S. in Mathematics & M.S. in Computer Science at Stanford University.

 reason with human-like flexibility.

-Beyond research, I’m passionate about advancing diversity in tech and have dedicated myself to creating engaging CS experiences for underrepresented communities.
+Beyond research, I am passionate about fostering diversity in tech and dedicated to providing engaging CS opportunities for underrepresented communities.

 My research interests lie in machine learning and computer vision, with an emphasis on visual reasoning.